-Project Description - Include Project ID(s)
+Project Description - Include

+Title:

-Title: Design:
+Design:

+Limits:

-Limits: Construction:
+Construction:

-Highway: Right of Way:
+Highway:

-County: UTL No.:
+County:

+Utility:

 Utility:

 Said work is compensable based on a conveyance of rights from a previous Transportation improvement project recorded as in the County Deeds Registry.

 WHEREAS the COMPANY now has facilities located on the aforesaid lands, and the DEPARTMENT has requested the COMPANY to remove, relocate, rebuild or otherwise rearrange said facilities to accommodate the designated highway improvement.